beginning of content

 Key facts

-• It’s common to get mild headaches in the first few months of pregnancy because of hormonal changes.
+• It’s common to get headaches in the first few months of pregnancy because of changes in your hormones.

 • Headaches during pregnancy may be triggered by poor sleep, stress, dehydration, low blood sugar or eye strain.

-• If your headache doesn’t settle with simple measures (for example, rest and rehydration), you can take paracetamol.
+• If your headache doesn’t settle with simple measures, such as rest and rehydration, you can take paracetamol.

-• A headache after 20 weeks can be a sign of pre-eclampsia, which is a serious pregnancy condition that needs medical attention – see your doctor or midwife.
+• A headache after 20 weeks can be a sign of pre-eclampsia, a serious pregnancy condition that needs medical attention.

 Does pregnancy cause headaches?

-Many people get mild headaches when they are pregnant.
-Headaches can often be triggered by a change in hormones.
-They are more common in the first few months of pregnancy.
+Many women get mild headaches when they are pregnant.
+Headaches are more common in the first few months of pregnancy.

-Headaches can develop for many different reasons — it’s not always because of pregnancy hormones.
+Headaches can happen for many different reasons — it’s not always because of pregnancy hormones.

-Besides hormonal changes, there are many triggers that cause headaches in general, but might occur more often when you’re pregnant, such as:
+Besides hormonal changes, there are many other things that can cause headaches, such as:

 Pre-eclampsia